MasWag/arith_homfa/README.md

 On the Predicate Definition in C++
 ----------------------------------

 In ArithHomFA, a user has to provide an implementation of `ArithHomFA::CKKSPredicate` class in C++.
 This class specifies the arithmetic operations conducted in the monitor.
 This corresponds to the arithmetic expressions in the monitored STL formula.
-A concrete example is in `examples/blood_glucose/blood_glucose_one.cc`.
+Concrete examples are in `examples/blood_glucose/blood_glucose_one.cc` and `examples/vehicle_rss/vrss_predicate.cc`.
 Here are some notes on its implementation.
 See [the example of Microsoft SEAL](https://github.com/microsoft/SEAL/blob/main/native/examples/5_ckks_basics.cpp) for the usage example of SEAL itself.

 - Since we heavily use standard outputs, it is not allowed to print messages, for example, using `std::cout`.
 Instead, a user can use `spdlog` to print messages.
 - Users must correctly implement arithmetic operations with Microsoft SEAL.
 For example, the user must correctly handle the scale of CKKS ciphertexts.